rrDumpTruck/Obsidian.Vault/Ideas.md

 Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.

+Being the first to take form gives her a power over time by way of premonition and futuresight.

+Naming her successor has yet to be spoken of in court rulings but rumor has it she has found something big.
+Speakings of some portal found deep within the earth.

 NEEDS WRITE UP ON WA - - -
 Anti- Infinite's = a faction of some cult who are in favor of a normal life cycle.
 Due to the wide knowledge that you are invincible so long as you ingest juice infused items.